Mexico's Cemex reports 11% jump in net income amid lower financial costs

-MEXICO CITY (Reuters) - Mexican cement maker Cemex SAB de CV CMXCPO.MX on Thursday reported an 11% jump in controlling interest net income for the third quarter amid lower financial costs, though net sales declined 1%.
+MEXICO CITY, Oct 24 (Reuters) - Mexican cement maker Cemex SAB de CV CMXCPO.MX on Thursday reported an 11% jump in controlling interest net income for the third quarter amid lower financial costs, though net sales declined 1%.

 Controlling interest net income rose to $187 million during the quarter, from $169 million a year earlier.